Articles by City & Category

 See the work

 Animal care and feeding sessions take place in full view of CMA’s guests, providing many opportunities to observe and learn about rescue and rehab through public narrations.
 Each animal is special and guests will come to know their stories.
 Each patient provides new and valuable information that benefits other individuals and species that contributes to conservation in the wild.
 In addition to animals, guests can view CMA’s surgical center and staging areas for animal care and rehabilitation.
-Eco-tours, Behind-the-Scenes and animal encounter programs are available on a limited basis to provide guests with more in-depth experience of our marine animal hospital.
+Eco Boat Tours, Behind-the-Scenes and animal encounter programs are available on a limited basis to provide guests with more in-depth experience of our marine animal hospital.

-Who’s Winter the dolphin?
+Who was Winter the dolphin?

 Winter’s success story